zhangzh-pku/OM1/README.md

 Required environment variables:

-- `OPENAI_API_KEY`: The API key for OpenAI integration.
+- `OPENMIND_API_KEY`: The API key for OpenAI integration.
 This is mandatory if you want to use OpenAI’s LLM services without rate limiting.

 ## Contributing